Halifax International Security Forum

 The Halifax International Security Forum (also known as HISF or Halifax Forum) is an annual summit for international government and military officials, academic experts, authors and entrepreneurs, held in Halifax, Nova Scotia, Canada.
 It is organized by HFX, an organization headquartered in Washington, D.C. that describes itself and has been quoted as an "independent, nonpartisan, nonprofit organization".
 HFX addresses global security issues through various programs, with the Halifax International Security Forum serving as its flagship event.
-The 17th Halifax International Security Forum will be held from 21 to 23 November, 2025.
+The 17th Halifax International Security Forum was held from 21 to 23 November, 2025.

 History

 HFX originated from the Halifax International Security Forum, which was founded in 2009 as a program within the German Marshall Fund of the United States.
 The forum received financial support from the Canadian government.
 In 2011, the forum became an independent organization, rebranding as HFX, with Foreign Affairs joining as a media partner.

 The forum founders include Laura Bridge, Tom Clark, Dan Dugas, Dean Fealk, Marian Fernet, Renée Filiatrault, Joseph Hall, David Kramer, John MacDonell, George Macphee, Steve Markle, Duane Monea, Jeff Mullen, Paul Owens, Jay Paxton, Jonathan Tepperman, Jill Sinclair, Janice Gross Stein, and Jonathan Weisstub.